Retail Chains With The Best 'Member-Only Savings'

 We may receive a commission on purchases made from links.

 Everyone loves a discount.
-Getting a price reduction on the things you'd be buying anyway can feel like a big win, and that emotional high is likely a big part of why couponing and discount-delivering browser extensions are so popular.
+Getting a price reduction on the things you are likely to buy anyway can feel like a win, and that emotional high is likely a big part of why couponing and discount-delivering browser extensions are so popular.
 It's also why retailers offer discounts in the first place.
 Getting customers through the door can help drive additional sales, after all.
-Many outlets bundle up their best deals behind a membership wall, though.
-You'll often find routine price drops throughout the retail landscape, but to really take advantage of the best pricing a store has to offer, it's often necessary to sign up for a loyalty card, give your email address to the system, or perhaps even pay for a discount program.
-This last one might sound counterintuitive, but for many buyers, a small upfront fee can ultimately save tons of money on routine shopping.
-At Costco, members can save over $1,000 on groceries at the extreme end.
-Specifically, Cayla Eagon, a Medium writer, did the math on her membership financials in 2021 and found that she saved $450 yearly on top of recouping the membership fee.
+However, many outlets bundle their best deals behind a membership wall.

 Amazon Prime membership

-Prime members get access to free one- and two-day delivery services, and same-day dispatch on selected items.
-Prime subscribers also gain access to streaming services like Prime Video and Amazon's music service.
-You'll get photo storage and games through Amazon Luna included, too.
-Amazon Fresh, Prime Day deals, Amazon credit card options (although using a store-specific credit card isn't always a good idea), and more round out a packed ecosystem of perks.
+Prime members get access to free one- and two-day delivery services, and even same-day delivery on selected items.
+Prime subscribers also gain access to streaming services like Prime Video and Amazon's music service, in addition to photo storage and games through Amazon Luna.
+Plus perks like access to Amazon Fresh, Prime Day deals, and even Amazon credit card options (although using a store-specific credit card isn't always a good idea).

 Best Buy

-Best Buy features three membership levels.
+Best Buy features three My Best Buy membership levels.
 The free option requires a basic sign up involving your email address and some standard personal information.
-Once you've enrolled in the My Best Buy membership program, you can access free shipping without minimum purchase amounts.
-This is the standard shipping option, but it can add up to a decent savings volume if you're an online shopper that frequently buys from the outlet.
+Once you've enrolled in the membership program, you can access free shipping without having to hit any minimum purchase amounts.
+This is the standard shipping option, but it can add a decent savings volume if you're an online shopper that frequently buys from the outlet.

 REI

-REI Co-op (Recreational Equipment, Inc.) is a quality source of all things outdoors.
+REI Co-op (Recreational Equipment, Inc.) is a quality source for all things outdoors.
 The outlet stocks everything you might need for a camping or hiking trip.
 The retailer also offers an interesting membership model.
 Paying a one-time $30 sign-up fee makes you a member for life.
-You'll enjoy an annual 10% back on all eligible purchases, and the outlet offers a raft of other benefits to its members.
-You'll get free standard shipping throughout the U.S., and gain access to member-only discounts.
-For instance, REI freqeuntly runs specials and sales for members, sometimes including an extra 25% off REI Outlet purchases.
-Members can also buy and trade in used gear, getting something back for their older equipment and giving new life to other gear that still has something in the tank but no longer serves its original owner's needs.
-Trade-ins are a great way to enjoy discounted pricing while also lengthening the life of an item and keeping it out of the landfill a little while longer.
+As a member you enjoy an annual 10% back on all eligible purchases plus other benefits like get free standard shipping throughout the U.S., and member-only discounts.
+For instance, REI frequently runs specials and sales exclusively for members, sometimes even including an extra 25% off on REI Outlet purchases.
+Members can also buy and trade-in used gear, getting something back for older equipment and giving new life to other gear that still has something in the tank but no longer serves its original owner's needs.
+Trade-ins are a great way to enjoy discounted pricing while lengthening the life of an item and keeping it out of a landfill.

-Realistically a one-time membership purchase that yields a big discount on your resupply expenses ahead of another outdoor adventure might pay for itself in one transaction.
+Realistically a one-time membership purchase that yields a big discount might pay for itself in just one transaction.
 This could mean a long relationship with the retailer that gives back perks for many years after the sign-up fee has paid for itself, and because its a co-op, you get a stipend each year based on how much you spent.
-Recently, TheOutdoorGearReview posted on YouTube about financial problems for REI, though.
-This might place it in jeopardy of joining numerous other popular retail chains facing financial challenges.
+However, as of late 2025, REI is facing significant financial challenges, much like many other popular retail chains with financial problems.

 CVS